 The constant velocity of a skydiver is determined by many different factors.
 That’s where science comes in.
 Knowing how to estimate each person’s fall rate helps skydivers execute group jumps safely.
 Because everyone falls at a different speed, skydiving requires a bit of planning.

 But no matter how fast you’re falling, all skydiving is technically terminal velocity skydiving!
 Let’s learn a little more about what that buzzword means and how it applies to jumping out of an airplane.

 Terminal velocity is defined as the maximum velocity attainable by an object as it falls through a fluid.
-And that value is determined by a formula that includes the mass, density, surface area, and drag of the falling object.
-And gravity, of course!
+And that value is determined by a formula that includes the mass, density, surface area, and drag forces of the falling object.
+And, the force of gravity, of course!

 Contrary to what people think, no two objects have the same terminal velocity.
 It’s only in a vacuum that all freefall speed is created equal because the influence of a fluid (in this case, air) is eliminated.
 In the real world, all of these factors have a very real impact on how fast something falls.

 That means that if two people of equal size and mass are going skydiving, the one who is wearing baggier clothing will fall slower than the one with a more fitted outfit.
 On the flip side, if all drag were equal, the person with a higher mass will fall faster than the person with less.

 And of course, not every comparison is that straightforward.
 Unique combinations of all of these factors come into play when figuring out each human’s terminal velocity.
 Someone’s terminal velocity can even change from jump to jump depending on what they wear and how they fly!